-As a member of the OSUCCC – James Psychosocial Oncology Program, I provide evidence-based counseling services to patients with a history of cancer and/or to their caregiver(s) to help improve emotional and social well-being and overall quality of life.
+As a member of the Psychosocial Oncology Program at the OSUCCC – James, I provide evidence-based counseling services to patients with a history of cancer and/or to their caregiver(s) to help improve emotional and social well-being, as well as overall quality of life.
 Patients complete a formal evaluation for a personalized care plan to address their individual needs, ranging from emotional distress to improving their ability to cope with side effects of cancer and its treatments.

 My research interests include psycho-oncology and quality of life during treatment for cancer and cancer survivorship.
-Specifically, my research focuses on evaluating longitudinal patterns in health-related quality of life and symptom burden, cancer-related distress, health disparities and cultural factors, and the development and evaluation of psychosocial interventions in cancer patient populations.
+Specifically, my research focuses on evaluating longitudinal patterns in health-related quality of life, cancer-related distress, health disparities and cultural factors, and the development and evaluation of psychosocial interventions in cancer patient populations.

-In addition to my clinical and research work, I am an assistant professor in the Department of Psychiatry and Behavioral Health and a member of the OSUCCC – James Cancer Control research program.
+In addition to my clinical and research work, I am an assistant professor in the Department of Psychiatry and Behavioral Health.
 I also serve as co-chair on the Evidence-Based Behavioral Medicine Special Interest Group for the Society of Behavioral Medicine.
 I really enjoy working at Ohio State because I’m able to provide top-notch care for my patients and help train the clinicians of tomorrow in the Psychology Internship Program and the Psychiatry Resident Cognitive-Behavioral Therapy Clinic.

 Procedures and Conditions I Treat

 - Psychology, Social

 University of South Florida College of Medicine, Tampa, FL